Company town: United States

 Scotia, California is a company town, previously owned by The Pacific Lumber Company, and is being dismantled through PLC's bankruptcy process.

-Cass, West Virginia, is a former company town that is now a state park.
+Cass, West Virginia, is a former company town now a state park.
 Originally founded in 1901, the town of Cass served employees who cut and processed lumber from the surrounding mountain slopes.
 Some of the remaining houses are available for rental; other features are the company store and an operating railway.

 Bay Lake, Florida and Lake Buena Vista, Florida are controlled by The Walt Disney Company.

+Bryce Canyon City, Utah is a current company town incorporated in 2007, consisting solely of Ruby's Inn's property and its third-generation owners, the Syrett family.

 In 2021, the governor of Nevada, Steve Sisolak, announced a plan to launch so-called "Innovation Zones" in Nevada to attract technology firms.
-The zones would permit companies with large areas of land to form governments carrying the same authority as counties, including the ability to impose taxes, form school districts and courts and provide government services.
+The zones would permit companies with large land areas to form governments with the same authority as counties, including imposing taxes, forming school districts and courts, and providing government services.
 The measure to further economic development with the "alternative form of local government" has not yet been introduced in the Legislature.
 Sisolak pitched the concept in his State of the State address on January 19.
-By allowing tech corporations to establish their own governments, the plan is hoped to bring in new businesses at the forefront of “groundbreaking technologies” without the state cutting taxes or paying economic rent that previously helped Nevada attract companies like Tesla Inc.
+By allowing tech corporations to establish their governments, the plan is hoped to bring in new businesses at the forefront of "groundbreaking technologies" without the state cutting taxes or paying economic rent that previously helped Nevada attract companies like Tesla Inc.

-In March 2021, Elon Musk announced plans to incorporate the Boca Chica area of far southeastern Texas, the site of a SpaceX rocket manufacturing and launch facility, as the city of "Starbase".
-Some have labeled the plans, and SpaceX's existing operations in the area, as an example of a company town.
+In March 2021, Elon Musk announced plans to incorporate the Boca Chica area of far southeastern Texas, the site of a SpaceX rocket manufacturing and launch facility, as the city of Starbase.
+Some have labeled the plans and SpaceX's existing operations in the area as an example of a company town.
+After voters approved a municipal ballot measure, formal incorporation of the city of Starbase occurred on May 20, 2025.
+Bobby Peden, a SpaceX vice president, is the first mayor of the city.